simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 * not return any event before a possible T0 signal in the data.
 * return the smallest possible granularity of data in time either as even or as sub-events within one event.
 * always return valid event time stamps.
 If the device does not have timestamps, it should return zero for the beginning of the event and have a valid trigger number set.
+* provide the detector type via the `GetDetectorType()` function in the decoded StandardEvent.

 ### Configuring EUDAQ2 Event Converters